arthurv89/captainhook-tutorial/README.md

 ```

 ### Step 4: Build & run the application
-To generate the classes are necessary, you should simply run in both projects:
+To generate the classes that are necessary, you should simply run in both projects:
 ```
-cd $captainHookProject/captainhook/tutorial/helloworldservice-clientlib && \
+cd $tut/helloworldservice-clientlib && \
 mvn clean compile install && \
-cd $captainHookProject/captainhook/tutorial/helloworldservice && \
+cd $tut/helloworldservice && \
 mvn clean compile install
 ```

 To run the service, run:
 ```
-cd $captainHookProject/captainhook/tutorial/helloworldservice
+cd $tut/helloworldservice
 mvn -Prun exec:java
 ```

 Now you have a running service!
 When you go to http://localhost:8080/ , it should say: "The server is online!".
-When you go to http://localhost:8080/activity?activity=HelloWorld&encoding=JSON&payload=%7B%22name%22%3A%22Captain%22Hook%22%7D, it will show the response from the server.
+When you go to http://localhost:8080/activity?activity=HelloWorld&encoding=JSON&payload=%7B%22name%22%3A%22Captain%20Hook%22%7D, it will show the response from the server.

 Other services can can now consume it's clientlib and call it without much effort.
 If those other services also implement the same model, their consumers can also easily call them.